YanYuanFE/react-native-signature-canvas/README.md

 | backgroundColor | `string` | default is "rgba(0,0,0,0)", backgroundColor of canvas
 | dotSize | `number` | radius of a single dot
 | minWidth | `number` | minimum width of a line.
 Defaults to 0.5
+｜ androidHardwareAccelerationDisabled ｜ `boolean` ｜ androidHardwareAccelerationDisabled for react-native-webview.
+Default is false

 ## Methods
 -------------